 33. Hatband.
-Bandanas are great for fastening to a hat to catch sweat, before it ruins the fabric or to cover already stained fabric.
+Bandanas are great for fastening to a hat to catch sweat before it ruins the fabric or to cover already stained fabric.
 The thin, breathable fabric lets air circulate on your head or neck but absorbs sweat to keep you comfortable.

 34. Tie together for a belt.
 Fancy and effective.
-Take several bandanas in stimulating colors and tied them together to enjoy certain factors and unique support for your trousers and shorts.
+Take several bandanas in stimulating colors, and tie them together to enjoy certain factors and unique support for your trousers and shorts.

 36. Key chain.
 Loop keys onto a bandana strip.
 Then, tie the end of the bandana together to form a loop.
 This technique is ideal for attaching to most anything so you don’t misplace valuable keys.

 41. To wipe off fruit/vegetables.
 This is valuable to remember.
-Fruits and veggies have a natural coating that must be sanitized before consumption.
-Make sure to allocate a clean source of water to sanitize food especially before eating raw or cooking.
+Fruits and veggies have a natural coating that must be removed before consumption.
+Make sure to locate a clean source of water to sanitize food, especially before eating raw or cooking.

 43. Clean glasses.
-Easily wipe your glasses.
+Easily wipe your glasses or cell phone screen.
 Although a bandana is not a soft tissue, in emergencies bandanas can do wonders on a dirty lens or two.
 For stubborn dirt or grime on your lenses, dampen one corner of the bandana and use it to loosen the substance and then dry with another corner.

 44. As an ice pack.
-As a quick fix, pack a couple of handful of ice for easy transferring from one container to another.
+As a quick fix, pack a couple of handfuls of ice for easy transfer from one container to another.
 A larger bandana can hold over three cups of ice at a time.

-45. An attention getting flag.
-Tie a bandana to a tree branch, a pole, or any tall object to attract attention of rescuers when you’re lost.
+45. An attention-getting flag.
+Tie a bandana to a tree branch, a pole, or any tall object to attract the attention of rescuers when you’re lost.
 The brighter the color of your bandana, the more likely it is to be seen from a distance or in dim light.

 47. To cover food.
 Plastic bags may be one of the things very hard to procure post-collapse so why not use a bandana to keep your leftovers?

 48. Hang flashlight from tent ceiling.
-This will spread the light uniformly over the entire tent and will keep your flashlight from getting stepped on in the night.
+This handy little trick will spread the light uniformly over the entire tent and will keep your flashlight from getting stepped on in the night.

 49. As a dog muzzle.
 Yep, it works if you don’t have a real one.
 It’s not the safest solution but it will work in a pinch.
-Just keep an eye out for on your dog to make sure it doesn’t get irritated or even out of breath.
+Just keep an eye out on your dog to make sure it doesn’t get irritated or even out of breath.

 50. As a bookmark.
 Simply fold the bandana in half or fourths lengthwise and put it between the pages to mark your place.
 I hope you stocked up on printed survival books.

 52. To keep your (sun)glasses safe.
 Easily cover your glasses or contact lens without fear of scratching the lens.